- Municipal Court

-Requesting A ContinuanceIf you need time to consult with an attorney to explore the impact of a conviction, or for other demonstrable good cause shown, you may request a continuance.
+Requesting A ContinuanceIf you need time to consult with an attorney to explore the impact of a conviction, or for other demonstrable good cause, you may request a continuance.
 If your request is granted by the judge, you will be given a new court date.
-Do not request a continuance unless you truly feel you need one.
+Please do not request a continuance unless you truly feel you need one.
 It is uncommon for a party to be granted more than one continuance.

 TrialsTrials are conducted as a "trial to the court" before Judge Weigel.
-There are no juries.
-The city has the burden of proof with evidence that is clear, satisfactory, and convincing.
+There is no jury.
+The city has the burden to prove the violation(s) with evidence that is clear, satisfactory, and convincing.
 The rules of evidence are followed.
 The city will be represented by its municipal prosecutor.
 Defendants who wish to hire an attorney need to timely do so.

-If a forfeiture is imposed, the clerk will hand you a reminder slip showing the citation number, the amount owed, the due date, and the payment address.
-Judge Weigel always provides at least 30 days to pay fines, and will grant reasonable requests for additional time to pay under extenuating circumstances.
+Paying Fines (Forfeitures)If a forfeiture is imposed, the clerk will hand you a reminder slip showing the citation number, the amount owed, the due date, and the payment address.
+Judge Weigel always provides at least 30 days to pay, and will always grant reasonable requests for additional time to pay.

 InterpretersIt is very important that defendants understand the nature of the charge(s) against them, their legal rights, and the possible consequences.
-If we are notified that a defendant needs an interpreter, one will be provided at no charge to the defendant.
+If the court is notified that a defendant needs an interpreter, one will be provided at no charge to the defendant.

-Police DepartmentThe police department is not the municipal court and police personnel have no control over the municipal court's processing of matters.
+Police DepartmentThe police department is not the municipal court.
+Police personnel have no control over the municipal court's processing of matters.
 Court questions and correspondence should be directed to the Municipal Court Clerk, and not to the police department.

-Verona Municipal Court only handles traffic forfeitures and municipal ordinance violations.
-As these are not criminal offenses, the court will not appoint an attorney to represent you.
+LawyersVerona Municipal Court handles non-criminal traffic tickets, non-criminal juvenile offenses, and municipal ordinance violations.
+These are not criminal cases.
+The court will not appoint an attorney to represent you.
 Whether you choose to hire a lawyer is entirely up to you.